After You Apply at Publix

 - Be sure to obtain information on whom to contact should you have further questions.

-In Our Support Areas
+In Our Non-Retail Areas

 Once you apply for a Corporate, IT, Distribution, or Manufacturing position, you’ll receive a confirmation email, and a second email letting you know whether you meet initial required qualifications.
 Some candidates will receive an email inviting them to take an online clerical test.
 This email will include a test key that must be used within 48 hours if the candidate is to be further considered.